Xponents

 1. Setup project.

-# Set up Core API with independent reference data
+# Set up Core API with independent reference data -- If you are attempting a build

 # Set the main SDK API with the Gazetteer data unique to this project: